Thea-won/JSON/README.md

    - Launch your Minecraft world and enjoy the enhanced gameplay experience provided by these datapacks.

 ## License
-This project is distributed under the [MIT License](LICENSE).
-Feel free to use, modify, and share these datapacks as needed.
+This project is distributed under the [GNU General Public License v3.0](LICENSE).
+Feel free to use, modify, and share these datapacks in compliance with the license terms.

 ## Contact
 If you encounter issues or have suggestions for improvements, feel free to open an issue in this repository or contact me directly via GitHub.